iozsaygi/iozsaygi.github.io/_posts/2023-11-27-terrain-modification-and-creep-spread-in-real-time-strategy-games.md

 Now let's get right into Unity and see how we can implement this feature for our own RTS game!

 ### Overview
 To keep things simple for the sake of this blog post, we will be implementing the feature in a 3D isometric environment.
 Also, I am not planning to share any shader code since I am not that good with shader development.
 So I'm sorry for those who were looking for shader source code.
 We will mostly stick to gameplay logic.
+Also note that I will be using Unity ``2022.3.14f1`` for this blog post, so the API might be different based on the time you are reading this post.

 I will be separating the implementation part into several topics to ease the reading process.
 You can find the specific topics below.